caelan-schneider/BostonSalaries/README.md

 Note: Heroku has a 30 second limit before the application will time out.
 The landing page has data for all Boston employees, so it can be slow and sometime pass the 30 second threshold, causing a failure.
 If the application fails to load, try again later, or try filtering for a specific department, e.g. https://city-employee-salaries.herokuapp.com/department/police%20department.
-I will try to speed up the initial query soon!
+I will try to speed up the landing page query through caching!